cloudposse/terraform-aws-named-subnets/README.md

 }
 ```

-the output Maps of subnet names to subnet IDs will look like these
+the output Maps of subnet names to subnet IDs look like these

 ```hcl
 public_named_subnet_ids = {